Imagine if you could start ending your crack cocaine addiction today.

 Powdered cocaine available on the street is the chemical compound cocaine hydrochloride.
 A process known as freebasing removes the hydrochloride to create a more potent form of the drug.
 Crack is the solid form of freebase cocaine, it is processed with ammonia or baking soda and formed into a rock before being distributed.
 This processing of cocaine forms the strongest form of the drug.
 The term crack comes from the crackling sound the drug makes when it is smoked.
 Users inhale the substance for a quick-acting high that lasts for a relatively short time.
 Because of this, users tend to use the drug many times in succession in binges in order to sustain the euphoric feelings it creates.

-How crack cocaine affects the brain
+How crack affects the brain

 Cocaine is a stimulant that affects the central nervous system.
 The crack form of cocaine has a more substantial and immediate impact because it is absorbed by the body more quickly.
 It spurs the production of a massive amount of dopamine in the brain.
-Dopamine is the brain chemical, also known as a neurotransmitter, that signals movement a pleasure.
+Dopamine is the brain chemical, also known as a neurotransmitter, that signals movement and pleasure.

 Since dopamine is part of the reward center of the brain, the psychological effects of the drug are very significant.
 It is this mechanism which leads to addiction extremely quickly.
 When you use the drug, the brain registers it as a reward.
 This is why it is nearly impossible to recover from crack addiction without the help of a crack addiction rehabilitation program.